 The best way to treat cholesterol in children is with a diet and exercise program that involves the entire family.
 Here are some tips.

-- Eat foods low in total fat, saturated fat, trans fat, and cholesterol.
+- Eat foods low in total fat, saturated fat, trans fat, simple sugars, and cholesterol.
 The amount of total fat a child consumes should be 30% or less of daily total calories.
 This suggestion does NOT apply to children under the age of 2.
 Saturated fat should be kept to less than 10% of daily total calories while trans fat should be avoided.
 For children in the high-risk group, saturated fat should be restricted to 7% of total calories and dietary cholesterol to 200 milligrams a day.